-In keeping with these objectives, the designation permits a variety of uses which have traditionally occurred in the community as well as most uses which will provide job opportunities, housing or community services for its residents.
-All uses will be permitted in the designation except sanitary landfill sites and dumps Construction and Demolition Materials Operations (RC-Sep 10/02;E-Nov 9/02) which are not considered to be appropriate or suitable in any location in the community.
+In keeping with these objectives, the Upper Hammonds Plains Community designation permits a variety of uses that have traditionally occurred in the community as well as most uses that will provide job opportunities, housing or community services for its residents.
+All uses will be permitted in the base zone for this designation with the exception of mobile home parks, commercial entertainment uses, industrial uses and forestry operations in excess of 5000 square feet, commercial uses in excess of 2000 square feet, service stations, salvage yards (except existing salvage yards)intensive agricultural operations, sanitary landfill sites and dumps, hazardous waste disposal sites, composting operations and C&D Materials Operations, all of which are not considered to be appropriate or suitable in any location in the community.

-Certain uses will be considered through an amendment to the land use by-law or by development agreements in order to establish an increased level of control.
-These procedures will help to ensure that such uses make a positive contribution to the area rather than negatively affect its overall character.
+Certain uses will be considered through an amendment to the land use by law or by development agreements in order to establish an increased level of control and to allow the community to have input into certain forms of the proposed development.
+These procedures will help to ensure that such uses make a positive contribution to the area rather than negatively affecting its overall character.